top of page

 1/2 Hey (Partner R to start)

-B1: Partner Gypsy & Swing
+B1: Partner Right Shoulder 'Round & Swing

 B2: Right & Left through, Courtesy Turn with Partner

-1/2 Promenade Across, Gents passing Left shoulders and couples
+1/2 Promenade Across, Gents passing Left shoulders

-Looping Left [1] to face New Neighbors
+and couples Looping Left [1] to face New Neighbors

 [1] Sometimes referred to as a "J-Hook Promenade"